-Gibraltar Dam and reservoir are located on the Santa Ynez River in Santa Barbara County, about 9 miles north of the City and upstream from Lake Cachuma .
+Gibraltar Dam and reservoir are located on the Santa Ynez River in Santa Barbara County, about 9 miles north of the City and upstream from Lake Cachuma.
 The City owns and operates the dam and reservoir pursuant to a Notice of Appropriation posted on October 11, 1904.
 Stored water is diverted through Mission Tunnel to the Cater Water Treatment Plant.
 The dam is a constant radius, concrete arch dam constructed in 1920 with an original capacity of 14,500 AF; it was raised to current elevation in 1949 and strengthened in 1991.
-Gibraltar Reservoir is the source of about one-third of the City of Santa Barbara’s water supply during a normal water year.
+Gibraltar Reservoir is the source of about 40 percent of the City of Santa Barbara’s water supply during a normal water year.
 Loss of storage capacity due to siltation has been an issue since the dam was constructed, often exacerbated by wildfires in the Gibraltar watershed.
-To monitor changes in capacity, and pursuant to the requirements of the Upper Santa Ynez River Operations Agreement, the City commissions a bathymetric survey of Gibraltar Reservoir at approximately three year intervals.
+To monitor changes in capacity, and pursuant to the requirements of the Upper Santa Ynez River Operations Agreement, the City commissions a bathymetric survey of Gibraltar Reservoir at one to three year intervals.

 |Watershed Drainage Area:||216 square miles|

 |Water Surface Elevation at Normal Spill:||1,400 ft above sea level|

 |Annual Yield:||Average of approximately 4,600 acre feet per year|

 |Capacity:||4,693 acre feet at 1,400 ft elevation (per August 2021 bathymetric survey)|